 A comparatist certainly needs curiosity but the message of this paper is the importance of getting right to the bottom of the matter in hand, leaving nothing to chance, not perhaps in pursuit of glory but rather from a sense of self-preservation against the ridicule that awaits the careless.

 Lessons will be drawn from projects comparing the property laws and tenancy laws of EU-28 states, with the intention that specific examples should have a more general currency.
 The immediate context is property questionnaires but it is hoped that the lessons can be applied to questionnaires in other fields.
-Back in 2003, the European University Institute on the hills above Florence was a good place to sample the pleasures of comparative work, in this case Christoph Schmid’s comparison of the law of ‘real property’ of EU member states.
+Back in 2003, the European University Institute on the hills above Florence was a good place to sample the pleasures of comparative work, in this case Christoph Schmid’s comparison of the law of ‘real property’ of EU Member States.
 The naming of this project will crystallise the chicken and egg regression inherent in many questionnaire led comparisons.
 Then to Turin, current home of the ‘Trento’ project, the Common Core of European Private Law; the author helped Sonia Martín Santisteban to bring to fruition a common core project on actions for the Protection of Immovables with a team of reporters representing fourteen European states, and much the same team is currently preparing a comparison of the Nature of Immovables.
 In terms of EU funded work, TENLAW offered a comparison of residential tenancy laws across the then EU-27 (the present author being team leader for the group investigating England, Scotland and Ireland).
 Other projects considered include the Commission study of Homelessness, a report to the European Parliament on the problems arising from cross border residential purchases, and a study being co-ordinated at Barcelona of the implementation of the Mortgage Credit Directive; the present author was ‘expert’, lead author and summariser respectively.

 This diverse body of work poses general questions in three broad categories: